tommy3001/blog_project3001_org/introscipy.rst

 -Python Packages- Part 2: Scipy
 ****************************************************

-In this part I want to tell something about SciPy.
+In this part I want to write something about Scipy.
 It is an extension for Numpy.

 `SciPy <http://www.scipy.org>`_ contains modules for optimization, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers and others.

 Here I want to show you an example with B-splines.
 It is a subfield of numerical analysis.
 It has a wide range of applications like in the computer science subfields computer-aided design and computer graphics.
 It is also used for motion planning of robots and other mechanic structures.
 B-splines were investigated in the beginning of the last century by Nikolai Lobachevsky.
-In the mathematics a spline is a smooth polynomial function that is piecewise-defined, and possesses a high degree of smoothness at the places where the polynomial pieces connect (which are called knots).
+In the mathematics, a spline is a smooth polynomial function that is piecewise-defined, and possesses a high degree of smoothness at the places where the polynomial pieces connect (which are known as knots).
 B-splines can be evaluated in a numerically stable way by the `de Boor algorithm <http://en.wikipedia.org/wiki/De_Boor_algorithm>`_  .
-I don't want to treat you here with this stuff of mathematical derivations.
-If you are more interested in this, you can read detailed information about computed geometry here
+I don’t want to confuse you here with this stuff of mathematical derivations.
+If you are more interested in this, you can read detailed information about computed geometry `here <http://www.cs.mtu.edu/~shene/COURSES/cs3621/NOTES/>`_  .
-`here <http://www.cs.mtu.edu/~shene/COURSES/cs3621/NOTES/>`_  .
-The details and the derivation are also for me not of interest yet.
+The details of the deviations are also not my interest.

-In SciPy is a function implemented to solve this stuff for you.
+In Scipy is a function implemented to solve these problems for you.
+See the example below.

 .. code-block:: python
     :linenos: